-The Waka Motu Okeanos Aotearoa was originally named Rangi and built in 2013 here in Aotearoa New Zealand.
-The Waka Motu Rangi was launched in 2013 and set sail for Tahiti to start interisland operations for tourist between the mainland of Tahiti and Makatea.
+The Vaka Motu ‘Okeanos Aotearoa’ was originally named ‘Rangi’ and built in 2013 here in Aotearoa / New Zealand.
+The Vaka Motu ‘Rangi’ was launched in 2013 and set sail for Tahiti to start inter-island operations for tourist between the mainland of Tahiti and Makatea.

-In early 2016 her name was changed from Rangi to Okeanos Aotearoa, and in June that year she went to Tonga to trial an eco whale watching experience.
-She returned to Aotearoa in October 2016, and is currently in Otehei Bay in the Bay of Islands where you can join a wake experience tour.
-For more information about tours please visit the Explore Group’s website for Otehei Bay Activities.
+In early 2016 her name was changed from ‘Rangi’ to ‘Okeanos Aotearoa’, and in June that year she went to Tonga to successfully trial an eco whale watching experience.
+She returned to Aotearoa in October 2016.
+In Auckland the vessel was used for harbor tours and later, in 2017, for tours in the Bay of Islands (offered by the Explore Group).

 ‘Okeanos Aotearoa’ is now berthed in Otehei Bay in the Bay of Islands.
 For more information about the vaka please send us an email to email@example.com.